James-Mccr/cpp-ascii-artist/README.md

 Move the cursor around with arrow keys
 Press characters to type them on the console
 Press home to clear the entire console
-Press end to close the program
+Press delete to remove the character the cursor is over Press end to close the program